 It brings consistency by setting clear criteria for evaluation, ensuring that audits are objective and based on measurable facts, and making it easier to compare results over time.

-The checklist streamlines the audit process, reducing the time spent figuring out the next steps and allowing auditors to focus on reviewing processes in detail.
+The checklist streamlines the audit process, reducing the time spent figuring out the next steps and allowing auditors to focus on reviewing processes in detail using effective ISO 13485 audit techniques.

 Using a checklist helps confirm that all ISO 13485 regulatory requirements are being met and identifies areas where your organization may need corrective action.